asifkd012020/open-itg-aws_runbooks/redshift/Runbook.md

     - To support SSL connections, Amazon Redshift creates and installs AWS Certificate Manager (ACM) issued certificates on each cluster.
 To set this up please refere to
     [Using ACM for securing data-in-transit](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-transitioning-to-acm-certs.html)

-- Encryption of data in transit between an Amazon Redshift cluster and Amazon S3 or DynamoDB
+##### Encryption of data in transit between an Amazon Redshift cluster and Amazon S3 or DynamoDB <!-- omit in toc -->
 - Amazon Redshift uses hardware accelerated SSL to communicate with Amazon S3 or DynamoDB for COPY, UNLOAD, backup, and restore operations.

     - Redshift Spectrum supports the Amazon S3 server-side encryption (SSE) using your account's encryption key managed by the AWS Key Management Service (KMS).

     - Encrypt Amazon Redshift loads with Amazon S3 and AWS KMS, for more info please refere to [AWS Documentation](https://aws.amazon.com/blogs/big-data/encrypt-your-amazon-redshift-loads-with-amazon-s3-and-aws-kms/)

-##### Encryption of data in transit between an Amazon Redshift cluster and Amazon S3 or DynamoDB <!-- omit in toc -->

 ##### Encryption and signing of data in transit between AWS CLI, SDK, or API clients and Amazon Redshift endpoints <!-- omit in toc -->
+- Amazon Redshift provides HTTPS endpoints for encrypting data in transit.

+-   To protect the integrity of API requests to Amazon Redshift, API calls must be signed by the caller.
+Calls are signed by an X.509 certificate or the customer's AWS secret access key according to the Signature Version 4 Signing Process (Sigv4).
+    - Documentation: [Signature Version 4 Signing Process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the AWS General Reference.

+- Use the AWS CLI or one of the AWS SDKs to make requests to AWS.
+These tools automatically sign the requests for you with the access key that you specify when you configure the tools.

 ##### Encryption of data in transit between Amazon Redshift clusters and AQUA <!-- omit in toc -->
+- Data is transmitted between AQUA and Amazon Redshift clusters over a TLS-encrypted channel.
+This channel is signed according to the Signature Version 4 Signing Process (Sigv4).
+    - For what AWS AQUA is, please refere to [Advance Query Accelerator Documentation](https://aws.amazon.com/blogs/aws/new-aqua-advanced-query-accelerator-for-amazon-redshift/)

 ## Detective
 ### 1. Utilize DynamoDB streams to support data-plane logging